Melampitta: Distribution and habitat

-The melampittas are birds of the New Guinean rainforest and are generally montane species as well, with the range of the lesser melampitta reaching as high as 3500 m, with a usual range of around 2000 to 2800 m, where it is found in around watercourses and other damp areas.
+The melampittas are birds of the New Guinean rainforest, and are generally montane species as well.
+The upper limit of the range of the lesser melampitta reaches as high as 3500 m, although it is most commonly found between 2000 to 2800 m, where it is found in around watercourses and other damp areas.
 The greater melampitta is restricted to areas of rugged limestone karst with sinkholes that it apparently roosts and even nests in.
 In the Kumawa Mountains Jared Diamond found that that species inhabited a range of 650 to 1400 m.
 Both species have a discontinuous distribution across New Guinea, with the valleys between the highland ranges creating sky islands.
 The greater melampitta in particular is seldom encountered by scientists because its karst habitat is rarely visited due to the difficult terrain.

-The distribution of the lesser melampitta is consistent with the usual pattern of evolution in birds in New Guinea, with older species of birds inhabiting the highlands which act as refugia, a phenomenon known as taxon cycles.
+The distribution of the lesser melampitta is consistent with the usual pattern found in birds in New Guinea, a biogeographical phenomenon known as taxon cycles where highlands act as refugia for older taxa of birds.
 The distribution of the greater melampitta is harder to explain, as it is also an ancient species, but is found at lower altitudes.
-The greater melampitta also has much more isolated populations, but lacks the genetic differentiation between these populations that their isolation and poor dispersal ability would imply.
+The populations of greater melampitta are also more isolated from each other, but the species lacks the genetic differentiation between these populations that would be expected given this isolation and the poor dispersal ability of the species.